jihwan1008/Semantic_Human_Matting/README.md

 # Usage

 Directory structure of the project is as follows:
-It is almost identical with parent branch execpt few images and python file I added.
+It is almost identical with parent branch except few images and python file I added.
 ```
 Semantic Human Matting
 │   README.md